 Workload SRA Therapeutic Intervention = 90 min.
-Service Activity Attendance Day - Face-to-Face = 10 Visits - Face-to-Face = 10 (optional) Caseload Active Carryover = 0 (this is not the first contact for the month) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 10 Visits - In-person = 10 (optional) Caseload Active Carryover = 0 (this is not the first contact for the month) Category of Service Recipient Resident

 You spend 30 minutes of a one-hour recreation therapy group session reading the newspaper aloud to eight residents and the remainder of time in a group discussion.
 How would you record your time?